oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 The German psychologist Koch developed a method for learning Morse code (in the 1930s), by which each lesson adds an additional character.
 The order is neither alphabetical, nor sorted by the length of the Morse codes, but follows a certin rhythmical pattern, so that the individual characters are learned as rhythm, and not as a succession of dits and dahs.

 In order to prevent counting dits and dahs, or thinking of and reconstructing what you heard, the speed should be sufficiently high (min.
-18 wpm), pauses between characters and words should not be lengthened enormously (and it is always better to just lengthen the pauses between words, and keep the iner-character spaces to more or less the normal space.
+18 wpm), pauses between characters and words should not be lengthened enormously (and it is always better to just lengthen the pauses between words, and keep the inter-character spaces to more or less the normal space).
 With our device you can set interword space independently from intercharacter space, so you can find a setting that perfectly fits your needs.

 The order of the characters learned has not been strictly defined by Koch, and therefore different learning courses use slightly different orders.
 Here we use the same order of characters as defined by the "SuperMorse" software package (see http://www.qsl.net/kb5wck/super.html), which is also used by the "CW Schule Graz".
 The order is as follows: